ELMERIKH/Darkshell/README.md

 file uploading is encrypted using fernet

-server can be host only as mere webservice no need for vps ;)
+server can be hosted only as mere webservice no need for vps ;)

 password for server:
 ---------------------------